kylecurtis4/quarter4project/README.md

 # quarter4project
-My quarter 4 project, a game made in pygame that will most likely be a platformer
+My quarter 4 project, a game made in pygame that is a jet dodging missiles through space